equivalent/equivalent.github.io/_posts/til/2023-04-26-update-millions-of-records-in-rails.md

 Notice [on_duplicate_key_update](https://github.com/zdennis/activerecord-import#duplicate-key-update) options which takes care of updates of `city` & `state` (columns) when `addresses` db row matching the `id` (conflict_target) already exist.

+> Given the scenario you may do this even faster by avoiding ActiveRecord and constructing (& calling) a custom SQL query within this service (check [BiackPanda's](https://www.reddit.com/r/ruby/comments/12zmxkb/comment/jhwmgkc/?utm_source=share&utm_medium=web2x&context=3) comment).
+Depends on your use case.

 ### How to schedule this